Make a complaint

 - By telephone: 101

-- Contact any police station or our Headquarters by letter (PSD Department, Devon & Cornwall Constabulary, Middlemoor, Exeter, EX2 7HQ)
+- By letter to any police station or our Headquarters (PSD Department, Devon & Cornwall Constabulary, Middlemoor, Exeter, EX2 7HQ)

 - Contact a body to represent you e.g. Citizens Advice Bureau; Racial Equality Council; Youth Offending Team; Probation Service; or Neighbourhood Warden, all of whom can provide information.